A Century on, UK's Jewish Homeland Declaration Stirs Celebration and Mourning in Middle East

 "The balance must be redressed, and Britain bears a great deal of responsibility in leading the way."

-Britain has refused previous Palestinian demands for an apology, and does not officially recognise Palestine as a state.
-Johnson said on Monday Britain would be willing to do so, but wanted to time it to give maximum impetus to peace efforts.
+Britain has refused previous Palestinian demands for an apology and does not recognise Palestine as a state.
+Johnson said on Monday Britain would be willing to offer recognition, but wanted to time it to give maximum impetus to peace efforts.

-"We certainly will do it — we want to do it — but now is not yet the time," he said.
-"That on its own will not end the occupation or bring peace."

 Video Wall